Having a System Makes Potty Training Easier

 - Understand that successful training should be approached with consistency and patience.

-- Know that it takes eight months on average to potty train a child.
+- Realize it takes eight months on average to potty train a child.

 - Identify those who will be a support system — spouse, family and friends.

+They come in fun designs with your child’s favorite characters too, so take your child along to the store to pick out their first package.
 “For both my son and daughter, we made going to the store to pick out a potty seat and their own disposable training pants big events,” said Julie.
-“We really wanted to signal to them that they weren’t babies anymore, so we moved them into Pull-Ups® Training Pants and started talking to them about what it meant to be a Big Kid.”
+“We really wanted to signal to them that they weren’t babies anymore, so we moved them into Pull-Ups® training pants and started talking to them about what it meant to be a Big Kid.”